OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 }
 ```

 And obviously, we cannot call the run function again since the code won't compile.
-And depending on the return type the caller will know what type has been returned.
+And depending on the return type the caller will know what state has been returned.
-Now as developers we have fewer things to track, fewer things to worry about.
+Now as developers, we have fewer things to track, fewer things to worry about.
 Now life is so easy!
 Or is it?